toninhoPinto/GrassProject/README.md

 From 0-1 the value means how much a grass blade should be rotated downwards, with 0 meaning pointing upwards and 1 meaning the blade is completely lying down/crushed.
 I do not actually use 1 to avoid z-fighting between the grass blades when they are crushed.

 This can, should and hopefully will be changed to a multi color texture map.
 The object of a multi color map is to instead of giving a crush value, have each color map to a direction.

+### Direction with Color Map

+//TODO

+### Replacing CPU with GPU through the use of compute shader

+//TODO